Non-trivial bundles and Algebraic Classical Field Theory: Structure of the space of microcausal functionals

 This time we are leaving out all information on the wave front set which plays a role in defining microcausal functionals.
-To remedy we would like to set up the H\"ormander topology on the spaces $\Gamma^{-\infty}_{ \Upsilon_{k,g}}\left(M^k\leftarrow\boxtimes^k \left(\varphi^{*}VB\right)\right)$, however this is not immediately possible since $\Upsilon_{k,g}$ are open cones, and the H\"ormander topology is given to closed ones, therefore we need the following result, whose proof can be found in Lemma 4.1 in \cite{acftstructure},
+To remedy this, we would like to set up the H\"ormander topology on the spaces $\Gamma^{-\infty}_{ \Upsilon_{k,g}}\left(M^k\leftarrow\boxtimes^k \left(\varphi^{*}VB\right)\right)$.
+This is, however, not immediately possible since the sets $\Upsilon_{k,g}$ are open cones, and the H\"ormander topology requires closed ones.
+To tackle this issue we need the following result: